 Karl is an architect, writer and commentator on the Middle East.
-He is Senior Associate Partner at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture.
+He is a Director at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture.
 He has practiced architecture in London and Beirut, and taught for five years at the American University of Beirut.

 He wrote a chapter on Density vs Sprawl in the The Future of Community: Reports of a Death Greatly Exaggerated.He also wrote a chapter entitled 'The Visionary City' in The Lure of the City: From Slums to Suburbs.